In the US – making a federal case out of it!

-Meanwhile in the US, Congress passed the Defend Trade Secrets Act (the DTSA or the Act) on April 27, 2016.
+On April 27, 2016, the US Congress passed the Defend Trade Secrets Act (the DTSA or the Act).
 Just yesterday, on May 11, 2016, President Barack Obama signed the Act into law.

 In the past, trade secrets were protected mainly through the laws of the individual states, with 48 out of the 50 states having adopted some version of the Uniform Trade Secrets Act (the UTSA).